Onglet Steak with Cep Butter 2 x 180g + 2 x 35g

 -

-For over ten years, our meat has been celebrated in Britain’s finest restaurant kitchens.
-We’re proud to work with native breed farmers and to genuinely support sustainable, traditional farming - values that define Swaledale Butchers."
+For more than 15 years, our meat has been trusted by some of Britain’s finest restaurant kitchens.
+We’re proud to work with native breed farmers who share our commitment to traditional husbandry, high welfare and farming practices that support healthy soils, biodiversity and the wider landscape.
+These values define Swaledale Butchers.

 -